-This section talks about the effects cancer and its treatments can have on your sexuality.
-We’ve also included information about future pregnancy and contraception, and your ability to have children (fertility).
+This section is about the effects cancer and treatments can have on your sex life.
+There’s also information about contraception, future pregnancy and your ability to have children (fertility)

-Cuddles, kisses and massages are affectionate and sensual ways of showing how much you care for someone, even if you don’t feel like having sex.
+Cuddles, kisses and massages can show how much you care for someone, even if you don’t feel like having sex.
 You can wait until you and your partner feel ready – there’s no right or wrong time.
-If you feel very self-conscious, making love while partly dressed, or keeping the lighting low may be better for you.

 You might find it helpful to watch our video of how Amanda coped with the effect of breast cancer on her sex life.